aaewong/aaewong.github.io/index.md

 Hi.
 Welcome to my home on the internet.

 I'm a full-stack developer from Vancouver, BC.
-Currently, I'm in my final year of Computer Engineering at the University of British Columbia.
+Currently, I'm finishing my final year of Computer Engineering at the University of British Columbia.
 I love building software and have a keen interest in all things web.

 When I'm not in front of a computer, I like making music and racing through the city streets on my bike.